Environmental Due Diligence and Risk Management

 - to provide environmental liability protection for a prospective purchase

-For mergers & acquisition (M&A) transactions the structure of the EDD process should be structured to complement the transaction structure.
+For mergers & acquisition (M&A) transactions, the EDD process should be structured to complement the transaction structure.

 An Environmental Transaction Screen (ETS) (ASTM Standard E1528) is a voluntary procedure intended to identify Potential Environmental Concerns (PECs) for commercial real estate.
 They are meant to be a screening tool for those who wish to conduct limited environmental due diligence (EDD), and usually only recommended for low risk property types with available historical information.